(Monarda citriodora ‘Lemon’)

 (Papaver rhoeas ‘Red’)

-Red Poppy is a cool weather annual flower that is native to Asia and Europe but can commonly be found growing in agricultural fields and along roadsides throughout the United States.
-At maturity, this plant reaches the height of 9-24” and features hairy stems, 6” green feather-like lobed toothed leaves, and 2” aromatic 4-6 petal cup-shaped scarlet red flowers.
-This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self sows, and is great as a cut flower!
+Red Poppy is a cool-weather annual flower native to Asia and Europe but can commonly be found growing in agricultural fields and along roadsides throughout the United States.
+When fully grown, this plant can reach a height of 9-24 inches.
+It is characterized by its hairy stems, 6-inch green feather-like leaves, and 2-inch aromatic 4-6 petaled cup-shaped scarlet red flowers.
+This plant can be grown in a container, attracts bees and butterflies, is resistant to deer, self-sows, and is used as a cut flower!

 (Gypsophila elegans ‘Deep Carmine’)

-Deep Carmine Baby's Breath is an introduced, tender, warm weather, annual flower that is commonly found growing in sandy soils of meadow steppes and outskirts of woodlands of Eurasia.
-Growing to the height of 2-3' tall, this plant features dense branches that bare 2” long lance shaped foliage and small 1/2” pink flower blooms.
-This plant can be grown in containers, it attracts bees and butterflies, is deer resistant, is highly used in floral arrangements, and best of all, it self sows!
+Deep Carmine Baby's Breath is an introduced, tender, warm-weather, annual flower commonly found growing in sandy soils of meadow steppes and outskirts of woodlands of Eurasia.
+At maturity, this plant reaches a height of 2-3' and features dense branches that bear 2” long lance-shaped foliage and small, 1/2” pink flower blooms.
+This plant can be grown in containers, attracts bees and butterflies, is deer resistant, is highly used in floral arrangements, and self-sows!

 (Cosmos bipinnatus ‘Candy Stripe’)